 Every effort will be made to respect the demands on families.
 Work will be done by time-limited task forces and via e-mail to reduce the meetings required.
 Maximum meeting frequency will be once every 2 months (not in July, August and December): September, November, January, March, May, end of June.
 Quorum will require 50% of members with at least one Board member, one staff member and one family member.

-Minutes from past FAC Committee Meetings
+Reports and Minutes from past FAC Committee Meetings

 - Minutes for FAC Meeting Held January 4 2016